Showcase your provision for Estyn

 - a nurturing culture, where positive relationships enable pupils to thrive, for example:

-- encouraging children to speak to teachers about concerns about their own or friends’ mental wellbeing
+- encouraging children and young people to speak to teachers about concerns about their own or friends’ mental wellbeing

-- a buddy scheme which pairs up children who are new to the school with older children
+- a buddy scheme which pairs up pupils who are new to the school with older pupils

 - an inclusive community and ethos